Kineolyan/checklist-action/README.md

  - a switch name `fancy-test`, that is currently enabled
  - a switch name `update-changelog`, that is currently disabled

-This information is made available to subsequent steps in GitHub actions, through steps outputs.
+This information is made available to subsequent steps in GitHub actions, through step outputs.

-In addition to reading this information, checkswitch will update the Pull Request body to be able to detect changes to the switches.
-Using an hidden value, `checkswitch` can report if a given switch has been enabled or disabled by the latest change to the Pull Request body.
+If addition to reading this information, `checkswitch-action` will update the Pull Request body to be able to detect changes to the switches.
+Using an hidden value, `checkswitch-action` can report if a given switch has been enabled or disabled by the latest change to the Pull Request body.

 ## Features

- - Detect and report the state of switches in your Pull Requests The output of the action reports the state of each switch, telling whether the switch is enabled.
+ - Detect and report the state of switches in your Pull Requests The output of the action contains the state of each switch, telling whether the switch is enabled.
- - Detect the changes to switches when editing the Pull Requests The output of the action reports if the configuration has been changed since the last execution of the action.
+ - Detect what changed to switches when editing the Pull Requests The output of the action reports if the configuration has been changed since the last execution of the action.
 It contains a flag marking if something changed and the list of switches that changed.
  - Extract and report the labels of switches
    The labels can optionally be added to the action output.
 This can be used to pass free-form information to the check, to use in downstream actions or scripts.